 TO PIN THIS RECIPE, JUST HOVER OVER THE PHOTO

-- In a large mixing bowl, combine the dry ingredients - flour, baking powder, salt, sugar.
+- Combine the dry ingredients a large mixing bowl, the flour, baking powder, salt, sugar.

 - In a separate, medium mixing bowl, combine the egg, milk, peanut butter and vanilla extract.
 Whisk the wet ingredients together until combined.